-This year's meeting will cover the following items of business:
+HIGHLIGHTS This year's meeting will cover the following items of business:

-ITEM OF BUSINESS HIGHLIGHTS BOARD VOTE RECOMMENDATION 1.
-Financial statements Receipt of our 2015 aud ited financial state ements.
-N/A Our 2015 annual con annual report, which website, www.thoms Shareholders who re by mail or e-mail.
-Representatives from PricewaterhouseCoo about our financial st 2.
-Directors At the meeting, 13 individirectors.
-All of these incommender S. Banga has A majority of our dire The roles and respon Shareholders vote ar For each director nominee The director nominees a • Name David Thomson James C. Smith Sheila C. Bair David W. Binet Mary Cirillo W. Edmund Clark Michael E. Daniels P. Thomas Jenkins Ken Olisa Vance K. Opperman Barry Salzberg Peter J. Thomson Wulf von Schimmelman 1988 2012 2014 2013 2005 2015 2014 2014 2008 1996 2015 1995 n 2011 \ \(\) √ √ ✓ 3.
-Auditor We are proposing to re- independent auditor for shareholders.
-Our Audit independent auditor du another year until Committee is dire l the 2017 ann nual meeting of ng the For
+ITEM OF BUSINESS HIGHLIGHTS BOARD VOTE RECOMMENDATION

+Financial statements Receipt of our 2015 audited financial statements N/A

+Our 2015 annual consolidated financial stater Relations" section of our website, www.thoms Shareholders who requested a copy of the 20 Representatives from Thomson Reuters and discuss any questions about our financial sta sonreuters.com.
+115 annual report will receive it by our independent auditor, Pricewa mail or e-mail.

+Directors At the meeting, 13 individuals are proposed to b of our company.
+Manvinder S. Banga has decide s.
+All of these ind ividuals are curre ntly directors For each director nominee

+A majority of our directors are independent.
+The roles and responsibilities of the Chairman Shareholders vote annually for individual dire

+The director nominees are:

+Affiliated with Principal Thomson Reuters

+Name Director Since Independent Shareholder Management

+David Thomson 1988 ü

+James C. Smith 2012 ü

+Sheila C. Bair 2014 ü

+David W. Binet 2013 ü

+Mary Cirillo 2005 ü

+W. Edmund Clark 2015 ü

+Michael E. Daniels 2014 ü

+P. Thomas Jenkins 2014 ü

+Ken Olisa 2008 ü

+Vance K. Opperman 1996 ü

+Barry Salzberg 2015 ü

+Peter J. Thomson 1995 ü

+Wulf von Schimmelmann 2011 ü

+B. Auditor We are proposing to re-appoint Pricewaterhouse meeting of shareholders.
+Our Audit Committee i For

-We will have a non-binding advisory resolution on executive compensation, which is sometimes called "say on pay".
+Advisory resolution on executive compensation We will have a non-binding advisory resolution on executive compensation, which is sometimes called "say on pay".
 This will provide you with an opportunity to provide a view on our company's approach to executive compensation, as described in this circular.
 For In determining 2015 compensation arrangements for our executive team, the Human Resources (HR) Committee of our board created pay packages which are designed to recognize their various levels of experience and contributions.
 Most of the compensation arrangements are variable or "at risk" and based on our company's financial performance.
 85% of our CEO's 2015 target compensation was variable and approximately 74% of the other named executive officers' 2015 target compensation was variable.
 In 2015, base salaries for three of our named executive officers (including our CEO) stayed the same, while base salary increases provided to our other two named executive officers were 2%.
 Based on our company's performance (which met or exceeded our external outlook), 2015 annual incentive awards for our named executive officers paid out at approximately 105% of target and performance restricted share units (PRSUs) for the three year period ended December 31, 2015 paid out at approximately 57% of target.
 As a result, most of our named executive officers received less than their total target direct compensation in 2015.
 We believe that our named executive officers' compensation is aligned with our company's performance relative to other public companies that we consider to be our peers or comparables.
 Please see the "Compensation Discussion and Analysis" section of the circular for additional information.
-If any other items of business are properly brought before the meeting (or any adjourned or postponed meeting), shareholders will be asked to vote.
+5. Other business If any other items of business are properly brought before the meeting (or any adjourned or postponed meeting), shareholders will be asked to vote.
 We are not aware of any other items of business at this time.
-N/A sometimes called "say on pay".
-This will provide you with an opportunity to provide a view on our company's approach to executive compensation, as described in this circular.
-In determining 2015 compensation arrangements for our executive team, the Human Resources (HR) Committee of our board created pay packages which are designed to recognize their various levels of experience and contributions.
-Most of the compensation arrangements are variable or "at risk" and based on our company's financial performance.
-85% of our CEO's 2015 target compensation was variable and approximately 74% of the other named executive officers' 2015 target compensation was variable.
-In 2015, base salaries for three of our named executive officers (including our CEO) stayed the same, while base salary increases provided to our other two named executive officers were 2%.
-Based on our company's performance (which met or exceeded our external outlook), 2015 annual incentive awards for our named executive officers paid out at approximately 105% of target and performance restricted share units (PRSUs) for the three year period ended December 31, 2015 paid out at approximately 57% of target.
-As a result, most of our named executive officers received less than their total target direct compensation in 2015.
-We believe that our named executive officers' compensation is aligned with our company's performance relative to other public companies that we consider to be our peers or comparables.
-Please see the "Compensation Discussion and Analysis" section of the circular for additional information.
-If any other items of business are properly brought before the meeting (or any adjourned or postponed meeting), shareholders will be asked to vote.
-We are not
+N/A